-Megaphone is an award-winning social enterprise that offers meaningful work to people experiencing poverty and homelessness in Vancouver and Victoria, while building support to end poverty.
-Megaphone is a small, but feisty organization that works with more than 200 people marginalized by poverty in British Columbia every year through its vendor and writing workshop programs.
+Megaphone is an award-winning social enterprise that provides an economic opportunity and a voice to people experiencing poverty and homelessness in Vancouver and Victoria.
+Megaphone is a small, but feisty organization that works with more than 200 marginalized people in British Columbia every year through its vendor and writing workshop programs.
 We are committed to empowering people and creating social change in our communities.

 - to support Megaphone vendors to earn income through meaningful work;

 - to build understanding across economic divides and build support to end poverty; and

 - to advocate for solutions at all levels of government and programming that create more just and inclusive communities.